 4. The paperwork penalty

-A stamped statement or liability letter typically costs AED 52.50 or more.
+A stamped statement or liability letter typically costs 52.50 or more.

 It is an old-world process that still commands a modern fee, often higher than the cost of printing.